starpeace-project/starpeace-documentation-website/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this website, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/starpeace-project/starpeace-website-documentation/issues).
+If you discover a security vulnerability within this website, please send an e-mail to security@starpeace.io.
 All security vulnerabilities will be promptly addressed.

 ## Development